 Repeat for each half hour of the Settlement Day.

-An identical process shall occur for kVArh data.

 Note: The EM will log all switching actions to at least the nearest minute.

 4.6.1 Hardware – PECU Array

 4.6.1.1 PECU Array Siting Procedure

 Overview

 The MA shall maintain and operate the PECU array or, as the case maybe, PECU arrays used for a particular MSID.
 The siting of the PECU arrays will be agreed between the UMSO and the MA and be located in an area with a high density of apparatus unless otherwise agreed between the UMSO and the MA.